zombiemortar/PrintFlow/PrintFlow_Administrative_User_Manual.md

    - Current stock levels

 ### Adding New Materials
-1. Click "Add Material" button
+1. Click "Add Material" button to open the material creation dialog
 2. Fill in the material details:
-   - **Brand**: Material manufacturer
+   - **Brand**: Material manufacturer (e.g., Overture, Hatchbox)
    - **Type**: Material type (PLA, ABS, PETG, etc.)
-   - **Cost per Gram**: Pricing information
+   - **Cost per Gram**: Pricing information (e.g., 0.02)
-   - **Print Temperature**: Recommended printing temperature
+   - **Print Temperature**: Recommended printing temperature in Celsius
-   - **Color**: Available color options
+   - **Color**: Available color options (e.g., Black, White, Red)
+3. All fields are required and validated in real-time
-3. Click "Add" to add the material to inventory
+4. Click "Add" to add the material to inventory
-4. New materials are automatically stocked with 1000 grams
+5. New materials are automatically stocked with 1000 grams

 ### Updating Stock Levels
 1. In the inventory table, click "Update Stock" for any material